 Our staff is headed by our President who is elected by AIIB shareholders for a five-year term and eligible for reelection once.
-He is supported by our Senior Management which includes five Vice Presidents responsible for policy and strategy, investment operations, administration and the corporate secretariat and the General Counsel, Chief Risk Officer, Chief Financial Officer and Chief Economist.
+He is supported by our Senior Management which includes six Vice Presidents responsible for policy and strategy, investment operations, administration and the corporate secretariat and the General Counsel, Chief Risk Officer, Chief Financial Officer and Chief Economist.

 More information about our leadership team can be found here.
 Our organizational chart can also be viewed here.